 The Community Centre is managed on a day-to-day basis by Jan Dawkins, the Bookings Secretary.
 Jan administers the running of the Centre, taking bookings for hire, making sure current policies and legislation are adhered to, arranging for annual maintenance and general upkeep, meeting and greeting visitors, maintaining the website and promoting the Centre generally.

 The Community Centre has been cared for by Mervyn Hall for more than 19 years.
-Although “Merv” has celebrated his 65th birthday he has no plans to retire and will be continuing in his role for the forseeable future.
+“Merv” is due to celebrate his 70th birthday shortly but he has no plans to retire and will be continuing in his role for the forseeable future.
 Merv keeps the Community Centre clean and tidy, sets up rooms for hirers and attends to daily maintenance and gardening.

 Barbara Angel is our Treasurer.
 She is responsible for all of BFOBRCA’s incoming and outgoing finances as well as ensuring that the Assocation meets all the legal requirements involved with being both an employer and a charity.
 She reports to the Trustees on a regular basis, attending monthly meetings and advising them on financial matters when needed.

 The Community Assocation’s Trustees, all of whom are volunteers, meet on a monthly basis to discuss both the long-term direction and short-term requirements of the Community Centre and its users.
 The current Trustees are:

 - Brian Laming

 - Lesley Nguyen

 - Rachel Skinner

 A number of the photos on this website, including the beautiful view of Oliver’s Battery which is used as the backdrop, were taken by the late David Spender, who represented Oliver’s Battery and Badger Farm on the Winchester City Council from 2005 until his death in 2010.
 More of his photos can be found on his Flikr photostream.